Q&A: OTC Medications

 When you feel a cold coming on, reaching for an over-the-counter (OTC) cold medicine might seem like a good idea.
 But you should be cautious if you have a heart problem or high blood pressure.
 Omeche J. Idoko, MD, a family physician at Mercy Fitzgerald Hospital, explains why.

-What are some potential risks when heart patients take OTC cold medicines?
+What are potential risks to heart patients taking OTC medicines?

 The major concern is for people who have high blood pressure, which includes most people who have a heart condition.
 In particular, they should avoid OTC decongestants that contain pseudoephedrine.
 These medicines tend to elevate blood pressure.
 And that could indirectly worsen your heart condition by keeping your blood pressure elevated even if you’re on many different blood pressure medications.
 Some other OTC cold medicines, such as Coricidin, are often recommended for people with high blood pressure.